Support

 - Do not divide tablets or combine strengths

-- LYBALVI is contraindicated in patients using opioids or undergoing acute opioid withdrawal
+- No, LYBALVI is contraindicated in patients using opioids or undergoing acute opioid withdrawal

 - In patients who use opioids, delay initiation of LYBALVI for a minimum of 7 days after last use of short-acting opioids and 14 days after last use of long-acting opioids